JuliaAI/LearnAPI.jl/docs/src/reference.md

 	No LearnAPI.jl method is permitted to mutate a learner.
 In particular, one should make copies of RNG hyperparameters before using them in an implementation of [`fit`](@ref).
-(Do not make *deep* copies as this leads to wrong behavior in the case of `Random.default_rng()`, which not an actual RNG but only a pointer to the task-local default RNG.)
+(Do not make *deep* copies as this leads to wrong behavior in the case of `Random.default_rng()`, which is not an actual RNG but only a pointer to the task-local default RNG.)